 Q: How much is the pay for service fee?

-Q: Why isn’t everyone charged a fee to ride the bus?
+Q: Why isn’t everyone provided a bus?

 Q: How do I register?